Can Anxiety Cause Muscle Pain?

 But while depression is a relatively common problem, it is not as common as anxiety.
 We can define anxiety as a mental state in which the person experiences high restlessness, intense excitement and extreme insecurity.
 It is a response mechanism of the body in the face of a situation perceived as dangerous for both physical and mental integrity, preparing us to emit flight or fight behavior.

-You may be interested: The Importance of Grief
+You may be interested: Anxiety as a Driver of Change

 Anxiety is an innate response that we cannot get rid of, nor is it advisable to pathologize it at the slightest that it appears.
 Even so, at high levels it induces problems in the body, becoming a pathology that damages both our mental and physical health.
 In anxiety disorders, this emotion, far from activating us to face a threat that can harm us, becomes a threat in itself.